F5Networks/f5-azure-arm-templates/experimental/failover/same-net/via-api/n-nic/learning-stack/bigiq/README.md

 ## Prerequisites

 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
-- This solution requires roleAssignment creation and therefore, end-user must have sufficient permissions to create roleAssignments
 - As of version 7.4.0.0, Azure ha via-api templates now make use of the Cloud Failover Extension.
-In order to successfully implement CFE in Azure, you need a system-assigned identity with sufficient access.
-This template will automatically create and assign the identity to the BIG-IP virtual machines; the user creating the deployment **must** have permission to create a role assignment in Azure IAM.
-More information about the Managed Service Identity requirement is [here](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/userguide/azure.html#create-and-assign-a-managed-service-identity-msi).
+In order to successfully implement CFE in Azure, you need a managed identity with sufficient access.
+By default, this template will automatically create and assign a role the system-assigned managed identity to the BIG-IP virtual machines; the user creating the deployment **must** have permission to create a role assignment in Azure IAM. **NEW**: The solution now also supports specifying the name of a pre-existing user-assigned managed identity; when specified, the system-assigned managed identities and roleAssignments are **not** created.
+The user-assigned managed identity must be granted the Contributor role to both the deployment resource group and the existing virtual network resource group prior to deployment.
+See the Azure documentation for more information: [Assign access to an Azure managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/howto-assign-access-portal).
 Read more about Cloud Failover Extension on [CloudDocs](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/).
 - To indicate that the next hop of a user-defined route (UDR) should be updated during failover, you must configure each UDR's parent route table resource with an Azure tag with the key name **f5_ha** and the value of **self_2nic** (this is the default self IP name created by the template; if necessary, this can be the name of a different self IP address onfigured on the the BIG-IP VE).
 You must also create an Azure tag with the key **f5_tg** and value of **traffic-group-1** (or the name of a different traffic group you have configured on the BIG-IP VE).
 For details, see [Customizing the Next Hop of Azure User-Defined Routes](#customizing-the-next-hop-of-azure-user-defined-routes).
 - When failover occurs, UDRs will be updated across multiple Azure subscriptions.
 - This solution uses calls to the Azure REST API to read and update Azure resources such as storage accounts, network interfaces, and route tables.
 For the solution to function correctly, you must ensure that the BIG-IP(s) can connect to the Azure REST API on port 443.